kurator-dev/kurator/docs/proposals/backup/backup.md

 ##### Story 1

-**User Role**: Operations Engineer managing multi-cluster Kubernetes environments
+**User Role**: Operator managing multi-cluster Kubernetes environments

 **Scenario**: In a multi-cloud environment, operations engineers need to periodically back up their Kubernetes cluster resources to meet compliance and disaster recovery requirements.
 Manually backing up each cluster is time-consuming and prone to errors.